What Is Person-Centered Care? Overview and FAQ

 Person-centered care refers to an approach that prioritizes a patient’s individual needs, preferences, and values.
 Medical protocols guide healthcare providers in diagnosing and treating various types of health conditions.
 By following best practices, providers work toward achieving the best possible patient outcomes.
 But what happens when they deviate from condition-based care and start considering a patient’s bigger life picture?
 Lives change.

-In this article, we cover what it means to provide person-focused care at your healthcare facility, answer frequently asked questions about this approach, and explore realistic care examples across different healthcare settings.
+In this article, we cover what it means to provide care that is focused on the individual at your facility, answer frequently asked questions about this approach, and explore realistic care examples across different healthcare settings.

 What Is Person-Centered Care?

-Person-centered care is a way to strengthen the provider-patient relationship by emphasizing patient engagement and shared decision-making.
-This care approach encourages patients to actively participate in their care, set health goals, and collaborate with their healthcare team to achieve better outcomes over time.
+This model of care delivery emphasizes patient engagement and shared decision-making.
+It encourages patients to actively participate in their care, set health goals, and collaborate with their healthcare team to achieve meaningful outcomes over time.

 Delivering care that is person-centered can improve patient satisfaction, treatment outcomes, and the overall quality of care.
 It can be applied in healthcare settings such as: